Minnesota Valley Action Council financial assistance.

 Minnesota Valley Action Council helps at-risk south central households avoid or prevent homelessness or evictions.
 This is done through the Family Homelessness Prevention and Assistance Program (FHPAP) and the RHASP (Rural Housing Assistance and Stabilization Program).

 Section 8 Housing provides additional support for low-income families or the working poor.
 There is also a focus on seniors in Faribault, Le Sueur, or Waseca who are experiencing difficulty with paying their monthly rent on a consistent basis.
 The HUD program requires that applicants lease a home from private landlords, and that their ongoing rent and utility payments account for 30 percent of family income.
+Find other Minnesota based section 8 housing programs.

 The state of Minnesota Energy Assistance Program provides grant funding to help low-income residents with paying their heating, gas and other energy bills.
 EAP furnishes funds to those who earn a regular wage.
 There can also be financial aid provided to the self-employed, seniors, homeowners, renters, and those who lease a home if their heat is included in their rent payments, but who pay for electricity.